Nkosi sikelela I Afrika….God bless the Motherland

 To be able to ferry large crowds open vans were used of which mostly drivers were forced to join the one-way caravan, so there I was seating at the back of an open canopy van with comrades singing and chanting slogans with clinched fists raised high, it was a blissful moment as people were in a frenzy like state singing songs of emancipation at times questioning the higher power of what have we done to deserve this.
 The crowd consisted of mostly young men and women who were eager and willing to make a change in our land and add their voices in for an end to an unjust system.

+On the way we would pass state security force stationed at various strategic points, fully armed and ready to execute the commands of their superiors and punish any behaviour deems out of line, this was also an indication that the way back would not be as wide and gunshot free.
 The one experience that still lingers in my memory even today was the moment when the coffin was lowered in its final resting place, a song was sang in respect and dedication of that moment and all the people seemed to be in one pain and under one spell, voices lowered and clinched fists raised above the sky.

 Hamba kahle Mkhonto